Vibrant Jackson History

 Jackson's growth in the 1800s was slow and sometimes painful.
 During the Civil War, the town was ravaged and burned three times by Union troops under the command of General William Tecumseh Sherman.
 Surprisingly, the City Hall was spared the torch.
 It was rumored that Sherman bypassed the building because it housed a Masonic Lodge and that the Union leader was a Mason.
 More likely, its use as a hospital was the reason the building was not burned.

 Although less than 8,000 people lived in the Jackson area at the turn of the century, its population began accelerating rapidly after 1900, and it is now one of the dynamic growth areas of the Sunbelt.
 In 1990, the population of the Metropolitan area rose to 395,396.
 It is a major distribution center with a prime location equal distance between Memphis and New Orleans, north-south, and between Dallas and Atlanta, east-west.

 As a major distribution center, efficient transportation facilities are a must.
-Eight major air carriers -- American Eagle, Continental, Delta, Northwest Airlines, US Airways Express, and Southwest Airlines -- provide service in the Jackson International Airport and Hawkins Field.
+Seven major air carriers -- American Eagle, Continental, Delta, Northwest Airlines and US Airways Express -- provide service in the Jackson International Airport and Hawkins Field.
 Amtrak provides daily passenger service to Chicago and New Orleans.
 The Illinois Central Gulf Railroad and scores of major truck lines provide freight service to all parts of the nation.

 A new, state-of-the-art convention center, the Jackson Convention Complex, opened in January 2009, in downtown Jackson, the beating heart of this vibrant, modern city.
 JCC offers conferencing technology, a 380-seat theatre, and more than 110,000 square feet of prime meeting and exhibit space.
 The complex is near Jackson’s arts district, hotels, entertainment and restaurants.